mesonbuild/meson/docs/markdown/Dlang-module.md

 )
 ```

-You can manually edit a meson generated `dub.json` file or provide a
+You can manually edit a Meson generated `dub.json` file or provide a
 initial one.
 The module will only update the values specified in
 `generate_dub_file()`.